rapidsai/cudf/docs/cudf/source/api.rst

 .. autoclass:: Series
     :members:
-    :exclude-members: serialize, deserialize, logical_not, logical_or, logical_and, remainder, sum_of_squares, fill
+    :exclude-members: serialize, deserialize, logical_not, logical_or, logical_and, remainder, sum_of_squares, fill, merge

 Strings
 -------